tvnn/netvisor/README.md

 ### Is IPv6 supported?

 Not currently.
 Future plans to support IPv6 will focus on collecting a host's IPv6 address during discovery and/or allowing manual entry of it during editing.
 Scanning the entire IPv6 space of a discovered subnet will never be supported as it will take too long to do so.

-### How do I change the daemon configuration after installation?

-You can change daemon configuration in three ways:

-1. **Pass new CLI arguments** when starting the daemon
-2. **Set environment variables** before starting the daemon
-3. **Edit the config file** at `~/.config/netvisor/daemon/config.json` (Linux) or equivalent location for your OS

-Changes take effect the next time the daemon starts.
-The daemon must be restarted for configuration changes to apply.